 await().atLeast(50, TimeUnit.MILLISECONDS).and().atMost(3, SECONDS).until(herosAvailable());

-In the above example, it is expected that the condition evaluates to true between 50 ms and 3 seconds.
+In the above example, the condition will evaluate to true if the method herosAvailable takes between 50 ms and 3 seconds.
 If it evaluates to true before, you will see the following Exception:

 Condition was evaluated in 10 milliseconds which is earlier than expected minimum timeout 50 milliseconds